top of page

 Excerpt from Sheila Wray Gregoire Endorsement

-16:28 What is the story behind securing that fantastic endorsement from Sheila Wray Gregoire?
-She is a minor celebrity in the world of advocacy for Christian equality.
 I leaned into some of her BareMarriage interviews when developing Mara's character because her guests are often overcoming the same kinds of trauma as my character, Mara.
 Mara's trauma affects her self-image, marriage, and sex life in ways similar to the way trauma affects women today.

-19:32 What drew your attention to these ladies in particular?
 The story tells about 12 woman disciples but takes the point of view of just two.
 I wanted to explore Mary of Clopas for a long time.
 Ever since my daughters were small, and I read to them a picture book with Clopas and another disciple on the road to Emmaus, I have thought the other disciple was likely a woman.
 I wanted my daughters to see themselves in the Bible story.
 I colored over the beard and added a headscarf and pink bag and put a woman in that picture book.
 I have since discovered some theologians who agree that it may have been Clopas's wife, Mary of Clopas, on the road home with him.

 20:29 My other main character is Joanna.
 I really related to Joanna because I worked as a financial advisor for 30 years and Joanna is one of the ones named in Luke 8 as a patron or financial advisor for Jesus.
 I felt like she was the model for me as a financial advisor.
-I wanted to explore where Joanna might have got her money, to know where her money is from and where it is going, and look at female patrons in the first century.
+I wanted to explore where Joanna might have got her money, to know where her money is from and where it is going, and to look at female patrons in the first century.
 I also use Joanna as a way of exploring how Jesus reached out to biracial people, foreigners and immigrants because I feel that's a very relevant theme for today.
 There are other novels about Joanna, and there are other novels about Bathsheba and Rahab.
 At the end of my novel, I outline what is biblical and what is fictional.

-21:52 Let's talk about your writing routine or process.
-Hear about my writing journey, research, and my approach to plot and character development.
 I started with what biblical events may have had women present as eyewitnesses and apostles.
-I looked at bibilcal and church traditions about these woman disciples, as well as biblical interpretations on the Gospels.
+I looked at biblical and church traditions about these woman disciples, as well as biblical interpretations on the Gospels.
 I also spent time editing and re-writing to ensure plot tension and character development as they overcome obstacles as they strive for healing, wholeness, freedom, and new life.
 Going forward, I am relying on a spreadsheet lining up rows for biblical events, historic dates, and columns for each character, their age and location.

 bullet points